General Dynamics F-16 Fighting Falcon variants: F-16X Falcon 2000

-In 1993 Lockheed proposed development of a new version of the venerable F-16.
+In 1993 Lockheed proposed development of a new version of the F-16.
 This F-16X "Falcon 2000" featured a delta wing based on that of the F-22, together with a fuselage stretch to accommodate the new wing.
 The F-16X would have 80% more internal fuel volume.
 The design also permitted conformal carriage of the AIM-120 AMRAAM.
 Lockheed claimed the F-16X could be built for two-thirds the cost of the F/A-18E/F Super Hornet.

 NF-16D/VISTA/MATV

 In the late 1980s, General Dynamics and General Electric began exploring the application of thrust vector control (TVC) technology to the F-16 under the F-16 Multi-Axis Thrust-Vectoring (MATV) program.
 Originally the Israel Defense Forces/Air Force was going to supply an F-16D for this effort; however, the USAF, which had initially declined to support the program, changed its mind and took over the MATV project in 1991 and Israel withdrew from it the following year (the IDF was involved later when Ilan Ramon, who later became an astronaut on the ill-fated STS-107, flew the MATV F-16 during flight testing at Edwards AFB.)

 Meanwhile, General Dynamics had received a contract in 1988 to develop the Variable-stability In-flight Simulator Test Aircraft (VISTA).
 The F-16 VISTA effort was funded by the USAF, the U.S. Navy, and NASA.
 Calspan, a subcontractor to GD, fitted a Block 30 F-16D belonging to Wright Labs with a center stick (in addition to the sidestick controller), a new computer, and a digital flight control system that allowed it to imitate, to a degree, the performance of other aircraft.
 Redesignated NF-16D, its first flight in the VISTA configuration occurred on 9 April 1992.

 In 1993, the variable-stability computers and center stick were temporarily removed from the VISTA for flight tests for the MATV program, under which the first use of thrust-vectoring in flight was accomplished on 30 July.
 Thrust-vectoring was enabled through the use of the Axisymmetric Vectoring Exhaust Nozzle (AVEN).
 Following the conclusion of MATV testing in March 1994, the VISTA variable-stability computers were reinstalled.
 In 1996 a program was begun to fit the NF-16D with a multi-directional thrust-vectoring nozzle, but the program was canceled due to lack of funding later that year.
 Although the F-16 VISTA program was considered successful, thrust vectoring was not taken up for the F-16 by the U.S. Air Force.